WE ARE HERE TO HELP!

 - Help after you are discharged from hospital with prescription collection, shopping and help in the house

-- We are currently planning Phone Friends – a weekly telephone call from a volunteer for a friendly chat.
+- Phone Friends service: a weekly telephone call from a volunteer for a friendly chat

 The coordinator will contact you (and also the volunteer) soon after this introduction to check you are happy with the arrangement, and once again a few weeks later.